-Airlines plan to operate all flights despite strikes
+Air passengers told to expect 'serious disruption'

 One source within the aviation industry told the BBC that a letter from the Border Force to airports last week said that based on initial modelling, it would be possible to operate about 80% of 2019 flight levels during strike action.

-However, it is understood that some airlines had already expected to run about that level of capacity because they are not back to pre-Covid levels as yet.
+However, it is understood that some airlines had already expected to run about that level of capacity because they were not back to pre-Covid levels yet.

 Jet2 said: "We would like to let our customers and industry partners know that we very much intend to operate our full schedule of flights throughout the festive period, including on the dates when strike action is taking place."